mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 ### Loading code

 You can dynamically load code in any ensemble server using the `gxensemble load` command.
+This command will ship the object file (and it is dependencies, unless forced by the user) to the remote server and load them.

 Here is the usage:
 ```
 Usage: gxensemble load [command-option ...] <server-id> <module-id>